awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/index.md

 - [Swift](./swift.md)
 - [Web](./web.md)

+In addition, we also provide [HTTP API](./http-api.md) to collect clickstream data from other platforms (e.g., server) through http request.

 ## Key features and benefits

 - **Automatic data collection**.
 Clickstream SDKs provide built-in capabilities to automatically collect common events, such as screen view or page view, session, and user engagement, so that you only need to focus on recording business-specific events.